Donor Services

 If you encounter a person that talks to you about monthly donations to the Red Cross, you have likely come across one of our face-to-face fundraisers.

 Face-to-face fundraisers work in shopping centres, on the streets and at people’s doors.
-They will never enter any homes, since the fundraising permit of face-to-face fundraisers ends at the front door of the apartment.
+They never enter any home, not even the hallway, since the fundraising permit of face-to-face fundraisers does not allow fundraising in homes.

 Our face-to-face fundraisers only request regular monthly donations and are not entitled to accept cash donations.
 Face-to-face fundraisers will ask for the donor’s bank account number for the monthly donation authorisation required by banks in order to start regular donations.
-Face-to-face fundraisers work from Monday to Friday.
+Face-to-face fundraisers work from Monday through to Saturday.

 Face-to-face fundraisers are permanently present in some towns, but only visit others for a day or two.